-Make sure that whatever hours you’ve committed to work are not going to press into your academic time.
+Make sure that whatever hours you’ve committed to working are not going to press into your academic time.
 Even if you are working full time, don’t take on more classes or overtime while you’re in session – you’ll find yourself overwhelmed and burn out too quickly.
-Here are some great tips on how to manage working and attending college at the same time.
+Here are some great tips on how to manage to work and attend college at the same time.

-According to the University of Wisconsin at Greenbay, time saving tips are just as important as organizing your time.
+According to the University of Wisconsin at Greenbay, time-saving tips are just as important as organizing your time.
 They suggest you use lists to keep yourself organized.
-Take advantage of spare moments by resting in your down time, stay off the phone or device and give your brain a rest.
+Take advantage of spare moments by resting in your downtime, stay off the phone or device and give your brain a rest.
 Take a look at your habits; do you work well for an hour or two with a break in between, or are you better suited for a long haul of study?
-Examine how you work best and stick to the patter that suits you.
+Examine how you work best and stick to the pattern that suits you.